Sparksbox

 Cannabis retailers are facing a silent trap.
 They're buying AI-powered attribution tools because everyone else is, because the pitch deck says "30% ROI uplift," because their CMO is nervous about falling behind.
 But when regulators ask for proof, the whole stack collapses.

 The FTC doesn't care that your AI vendor says the model works.
 They care about substantiation.
-Cannabis retailers operate in the tightest regulatory environment in American marketing.
+Cannabis retailers operate in one of the tightest regulatory environments in American marketing.

 This is the cannabis AI attribution squeeze: you need measurement to compete, but measurement claims have become a liability.